 Just about every metal corrodes under certain conditions.

 Corrosion is the physical degradation of a material due to interactions with its environment.
 Corrosion occurs when a metal atom is oxidized by a fluid, leading to a loss of material in the metal surface.
-This reduces the surface’s thickness and makes it more prone to mechanical failure.
+This loss reduces the wall thickness of a component and makes it more prone to mechanical failure.

 Rust is a commonly occurring byproduct of corrosion, resulting from iron corroding and forming iron oxide.
 Many other types of corrosion exist, however.
 Each type poses a threat that must be evaluated when selecting the optimal material for your application.